Associate Professor, Andrew Van de Ven Faculty Fellowship

 Missing Agent Problems and The Limits to Stakeholder Management

-with K. Odziemkowska, A. Kaul, revision requested
+with K. Odziemkowska, A. Kaul

 with P. Ingram